araceae101/LeetCode/leetcode/1443-Minimum-Time-to-Collect-All-Apples-in-a-Tree/README.md

 ### Solution 1.
 BFS
 - Time complexity: O(N)
 - Space complexity: O(N)
-To count how many nodes will pass through (`totalNode`), and the result is `(totalNode - 1) * 2`.
+- Idea: To count how many nodes will pass through (`totalNode`), and the result is `(totalNode - 1) * 2`.
 I used hash map to store the parent node index, and then used bfs method to find all the parents and mark as needed in the original vector hasApple.
 > Note that the edges `(i, j)` only means the connection between two nodes `i, j`, but NOT means `i` is a parent node with a child node `j` .
 ```
 For example, the following edges input is valid: